Updated: Aug 24

-The practice of qigong in winter helps us fortify our will power and creativity so we can face our fears and raise our spirit.
+The practice of qigong in winter helps us fortify our willpower and creativity so we can face our fears and raise our spirits.

 Winter shows us that it's time to release, go inward, to rest, and restore.
 Most of the plants, trees, and grasses, go dormant.
 The animals burrow deep in the earth.
 Nature's activity is hidden on the surface.

 "I prefer winter and fall when you feel the bone structure of the landscape — the loneliness of it; the dead feeling of winter.
 Something waits beneath it, the whole story doesn't show."